-Registrant an individual who is a registrant (member) of a PSO/TSO member of Archery Canada or otherwise recognized
+"Registrant" An individual who is a registrant (member) of a PSO/TSO member of Archery Canada or otherwise recognized as a registrant (member) of Archery Canada.

-720 Round The 720 Rounds are a composite of outdoor target rounds of 72 arrows that includes the rounds described in AC and Pre-Cub athletes shot on the 122cm target face.

-4.5.1.5 to 4.5.1.7.
+"720 Round" The 720 Rounds are a composite of outdoor target rounds of 72 arrows that includes the rounds described in Book 2, AC 4.5.1.5 to AC 4.5.1.7.